ismailceylan/restorm/README.md

 	title: "Jeff Bezos went to the Moon instead of Mars" }

-// we can get the resource as a model from the endpoint const article = await Article.find( 1 );
+// we can request the resource as a model from the endpoint const article = await Article.find( 1 );

 // or we can bake the model manually without `GET` request